 Paul Loub

-Throughout his career, Paul has advised US and global corporations on digital transformation, go-to market strategies, large-scale operating model, and cost transformations.
-He has worked and travelled extensively abroad with a focus on the development of Accenture’s global delivery centers in India and the Philippines.
+Prior to his current role, Paul spent over 20 years in Senior Leadership roles within Accenture.
+Paul brings his client-centric, diverse skill set and passion for continuous learning and building high performing teams to his work in the C-suite.
+Throughout his career, Paul has advised US and global corporations on digital transformation, go-to-market strategies, large-scale operating model, and cost transformations.
+He has worked and traveled extensively abroad with a focus on the development of Accenture’s global delivery centers in India and the Philippines.

 Dawn Neal